SDWebImage/SDWebImageSwiftUI/README.md

 ### Using `WebImage` to load network image

-- [x] Supports the placeholder and detail options control for image loading as SDWebImage
+- [x] Supports placeholder and detail options control for image loading as SDWebImage
-- [x] Supports the success/failure/progress changes event for custom handling
+- [x] Supports success/failure/progress changes event for custom handling
-- [x] Supports the indicator with activity/progress indicator and customization
+- [x] Supports indicator with activity/progress indicator and customization

 Note: This `WebImage` using `Image` for internal implementation, which is the best compatible for SwiftUI layout and animation system.
 But it supports static image format only, because unlike `UIImageView` in UIKit, SwiftUI's `Image` does not support animation.